orhun/fosdem2025/presentation.md

 <!-- column: 0 -->

+## Minitel

-**Minitel**: Rust stack for the French videotex terminal system from the 1980s.
+Rust stack for the French videotex terminal system from the 1980s.

 `https://github.com/plule/minitel`